microsoft/language-server-protocol/_specifications/specification-3-16.md

 }
 ```

-Since 3.16.0 there is also the concept of a annotated text edit which supports to add an annotation to a text edit.
+Since 3.16.0 there is also the concept of an annotated text edit which supports to add an annotation to a text edit.
 The annotation can add information describing the change to the text edit.

 ```typescript
 /**